 8. Data Handling

 Post-shot data analysis and laser performance reporting is provided by the Laser Performance Operations Model (LPOM).
-To do this, LPOM is directly linked to the Integrated Computer Control System (ICCS) shot database and upon request, it can quickly (within minutes) provide the NIF shot director and user with a report that compares predicted and measured results, summarizing how well the shot met the requested goals of the shot.
+To do this, LPOM is directly linked to the Integrated Computer Control System (ICCS) shot database.
+Upon request, it can quickly (within minutes) provide the NIF shot director and user with a report that compares predicted and measured results, summarizing how well the shot met the requested goals of the shot.
 In addition, the LPOM data reporting system can access and display near-field and far-field images taken on each of the laser diagnostic locations and provide comparisons with predicted images.
 The results of the post-shot analysis are displayed on the LPOM graphical user interface (see Figure 8-1), while a subset of the analysis is presented to the shot director through a shot supervisor interface.

 Figure 8-1.
 After each shot, users can examine the detailed laser performance for any beamline using a suite of data trending and analysis tools.